 - dilation changes size by a scale factor

-Dilation preserves shape, not actual size.
+- Assuming dilation preserves length.
 Side lengths are multiplied by the scale factor, so the image is similar to the original, not usually congruent.

-Reflecting across the -axis, -axis, and the line produces different results.
-The coordinates may look similar, but the rules are not interchangeable.
+- Reflecting across the wrong line.
+The -axis, -axis, and rules give different results and are not interchangeable.

 Transformations appear in coordinate geometry, symmetry problems, graphing, computer graphics, map scaling, and basic modeling.
 They are useful whenever you need to describe how a shape moves, turns, flips, or changes size without redefining every point from scratch.